 The principal researcher will respond to periodic requests, typically on an annual basis, from the Chair of the Research Committee for progress reports on the status of the research project.
-The researcher will include copies of published papers with the progress reports (author(s) of published papers supported from CAAA research funds must provide a copy of the published paper to the CAAA Office).
-The Office will send a copy to the funding organization.
+The researcher will include copies of working papers, papers presented at conferences and published papers with the progress reports.
+The Office will send a copy of published papers to the funding organization.

 The principal researcher will undertake and attempt to carry out to its completion the research project described in the proposal submitted to the Research Committee.
 In the event of exceptional circumstances, such as illness of the principal researcher, which prevents continued work on the project, the principal researcher should contact the Chair of the Research Committee as soon as practical to discuss the need to return to the CAAA some or all of the funds.
 The project shall be considered complete when the resulting working paper(s) are accepted and presented at a peer-reviewed academic conference or published in a journal, whichever comes first.
 The project will also be considered to be complete if the principal researcher indicates that, due to unforeseen circumstances other than illness, work is no longer continuing on the project.
 Nothing in this document precludes the researcher from attempting to publish more than one paper in more than one journal.

 - Curriculum vitae, including office and home addresses, e-mail, and telephone numbers of all applicants.